 For more than a century it has been common in OT scholarship to pit the prophets against the priests.
 Drawing on texts such as these, scholars would draw a stark contrast between two sorts of religious streams of consciousness within Israel, and the practice associated with them.
 Originally proposed by German scholars like Julius Wellhausen, an evolutionist paradigm of the growth of Hebrew religion (which typically went hand in hand with a sort of European, liberal Protestant, anti-Semitism) liked to see a line of development from older, retrograde forms of religion caught up with ritual, blood, and sacrifice, towards later, moral, spiritual, anti-sacrificial religion in the Prophets.
 Max Weber also worked a prophet v. priest paradigm into his classic Economy and Society, and let’s just say the priests don’t come out looking too good, either.

-While this line of thought waned a bit, or transformed, in his work challenging the anti-sacrificial bias in 20th Century scholarship, Purity, Sacrifice, and the Temple, Jonathan Klawans notes that forms of this paradigm still have some vigorous advocates in the academy (75-77).
-(Though, it should be noted that later iterations have consciously and rightly tried to purge the anti-Semitic sentiments.)
+While this line of thought waned a bit, or been transformed, Jonathan Klawans notes in his work challenging the anti-sacrificial bias in 20th Century scholarship, Purity, Sacrifice, and the Temple, that forms of this paradigm still have some vigorous advocates in the academy (75-77).
+(It should be noted, though, that later iterations have consciously and rightly tried to purge the anti-Semitic sentiments.)

 At a popular level, though, recent advocates of non-violent, “Christocentric”, or Girardian re-readings of the Old Testament will often point to these sorts of texts to show that the Bible itself contains dialogue and disagreements that present ideological disjuncts, which force readers to choose between them.
 When we encounter these passages, we may begin to re-evaluate our entire notion of God’s gift/revelation of the Law, its sacrificial prescriptions, and its place in understanding Christ’s work on the cross in the New Testament.
 In which case, when we see that Christ himself “takes sides” in his own non-violent, anti-sacrificial ministry (Matt.
 9:13), the choice becomes clear.